WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 I think you know where I'm going with this.

 Don't Hang Up follows two friends, Sam and Brady, enjoying a day by themselves eating pizzas, talking about one's relationship problems with a certain girl and recording prank calls for their Youtube channel.
-One call, of course, suddenly goes curveball at them when the man on the other end appears to know them and is aware that they are alone.
+One call, of course, suddenly goes curveball at them when the man on the other end appears to be aware that they are alone.
 At first, the boys dismiss the caller as either a friend pulling a fast one on them or just your classic weirdo being, well, weird.
 That is until the caller found a way to broadcast himself to their TV as he murders their friends and family, threatening to kill more unless either Sam or Brady disposes the other for an injustice they committed some time ago.

 Now, I really wanted to like Don't Hang Up.
 It's not a fresh idea, not with movies like I Saw What You Did (your choice of 1965 or 1988) and 2001's Joyride beating this to the prank callers-in-peril plot, but I can tell Don't Hang Up has the potential to be a decent (AKA "okay-ish") psychological teen thriller if only it handled its premise a lot better than it did.